kaosbeat/livecodeVplot/README.md

 1. pen up
 2. pen down
 3. getCurrentPos
-4. gotoXY
+4. moveXY_Absolute
+5. moveXY_Relative
-5. calibrate/config
+6. calibrate/config
-6. reset
+7. reset

 All other commands should be implemented on the livecoding side, probably a python REPL or similar, and should be macros of these commands